On the optimal estimation of probability measures in weak and strong topologies: Proofs

-\subsection{Proof of the claim in Remark~\ref{rem:gauss-exm}(iii)}
+\subsection{Proof of the claim in Remark \texorpdfstring{ \ref{rem:gauss-exm}}{4.3}(iii)}

-We show that $\Cal{K}$ in $(a)$--$(c)$ satisfy the conditions in Theorem~\ref{Thm:weak} and therefore metrize the weak topology on $M^1_+(\bb{R}^d)$.
-Note that the families in $(a)$--$(c)$ are uniformly bounded and every $k\in\Cal{K}$ is such that $k(\cdot,x)\in C_0(\bb{R}^d)$ for all $x\in\bb{R}^d$.
-It therefore remains to check (\ref{Eq:dense}) and $(P)$ in Theorem~\ref{Thm:weak}.
-By Proposition 5 in \cite{Sriperumbudur-11a} (see (17) in its proof), it is clear that (\ref{Eq:dense}) is satisfied for $\Cal{K}$ in $(a)$ and $(b)$.
-For $(c)$, define and consider
+We show that $\Cal{K}$ in (a)--(c) satisfy the conditions in Theorem~\ref{Thm:weak} and, therefore, metrize the weak topology on $M^1_+(\bb{R}^d)$.
+Note that the families in (a)--(c) are uniformly bounded and every $k\in\Cal{K}$ is such that $k(\cdot,x)\in C_0(\bb{R}^d)$ for all $x\in\bb{R}^d$.
+It therefore remains to check (\ref{Eq:dense}) and $(\mathrm{P})$ in Theorem~\ref{Thm:weak}.
+By Proposition~5 in Sriperumbudur, Fukumizu and Lanckriet \cite{Sriperumbudur-11a} (see (17) in its proof), it is clear that (\ref{Eq:dense}) is satisfied for $\Cal{K}$ in (a) and (b).
+For (c),